FriendsOfTYPO3/extension_builder/Documentation/Developer/Index.rst

    You can enable/disable the advanced options with the access key "a"

-If you use the advanced options you should know what you do.
+If you use the advanced options, you should know what you do.
 There a many possibilities to run into misconfiguration, when using the advanced options.
-They are for special settings as they might be useful for the experienced TYPO3 developer.
+They are for special settings, as they might be useful for the experienced TYPO3 developer.

 Creating a new extension